Last Updated: 2020

 As a representative of the Princeton University community, you are expected to respect the University's good name in your electronic dealings with those within and outside the University.

 Use of the University’s Name and Marks

-As stated in RRR, "No individual or organization of the University may use Princeton University’s name, logos or other identifiers (“marks”), or any marks that suggest Princeton University or any other Princeton University organization, except to the extent such individual or organization has been authorized by the proper University authorities or as permitted under trademark law."
-Deliberate misuse of the name of the University or other marks by any member of the University community will be regarded as a serious offense.
+As stated in RRR, "No individual or organization of the University may use Princeton University’s name, seal, logos, restricted images, or other identifiers (“marks”), or any marks that suggest Princeton University or any other Princeton University organization, except to the extent such individual or organization has been authorized by the proper University authorities or as permitted under trademark law."
+Deliberate misuse of the University’s name or other marks by any member of the University community will be regarded as a serious offense.